 GUEST WON’T LEAVE HOUSE FLORIDA

 Do you have a guest that refuses to leave your Florida home?
-Problems with guests over staying their welcome are coming up now more than ever, especially with the eviction moratorium no longer in place.
+Problems with guests over staying their welcome are coming up now more than ever.
 Many former tenants have been evicted as a result of a financial crisis and have been forced to move in family.
 Are you a Palm Beach County Florida homeowner that is involved in a situation with an occupant residing in your home that refuses to leave your home?
-Perhaps you had a recent break-up with a girlfriend or boyfriend and they refuse to leave.
-Maybe as a result of the COVID-19, you have a family member that refuses to leave your home.
+Perhaps you had a recent break-up with a girlfriend or boyfriend or a family member refuses to leave your home.
 Possibly you have squatters occupying your home and they never even had permission to be there in the first place.

 1. Can I lock them out?